OJB-Quantum/Math-and-Physics-How-To/README.md

 ---

-### Key Differences of How Analytical Solutions are Defined & Used
+### Key Differences of How Analytical Solutions are Defined & Used:

 | **Deterministic Analytical Solutions** | **Indeterministic Analytical Solutions** |
 |----------------------------------------|--------------------------------------------------------------|